Chemicals that are used to manipulate or control undesirable vegetation.

 It is usually a chemical, for killing or inhibiting the growth of unwanted plants, such as residential or agricultural weeds and invasive species.

 Herbicides are divided into numerous categories:

-To eradicate weeds that are already exist, we will use herbicides that harms the leaves and thus dry the weeds.
+To eradicate weeds that already exist, we will use herbicides that harm the leaves and thus dry the weeds.

 To prevent weeds from growing at all in your territory, not even a little, you need to use an herbicide that prevents the emergence of the sprouts.

 The rain activates the herbicide and doesn’t wash it away.

 Any weed sprout that tries to emerge out of the ground, meets the herbicide and dies.